Rollin8395/Rollin8395/README.md

 👋🏽 Hi, my name is Rollin

-🎓 Soon to be grad with a B.Tech in Electronics and Communication Engineering.
+🎓 Grad with a B.Tech in Electronics and Communication Engineering.
 (May 2023)

 🌇 Imphal(Manipur) Native, with a passion for researching in IOT products and like producing new ideas for smart life